-Prominent attorney John J. Perconti will be the guest of honor when the Justinian Society of Lawyers hosts its annual installation and awards dinner on Oct.
+Prominent attorney John J. Perconti was the guest of honor when the Justinian Society of Lawyers hosted its annual installation and awards dinner on Oct.
 4 at the Palmer House Hilton.
-(708-338-0760)

-The following officers will be formally installed at the event: Michael F. Bonamarte (president), Vincent R. Vidmer (first vice president), Natalie M. Petric (second vice president), Judge Regina A. Scannicchio (third vice president), Dion U. Davi (treasurer) and Bruno R. Massaro (secretary.)
+The following officers were formally installed at the event: Michael F. Bonamarte (president), Vincent R. Vidmer (first vice president), Natalie M. Petric (second vice president), Judge Regina A. Scannicchio (third vice president), Dion U. Davi (treasurer) and Bruno R. Massaro (secretary.)

 John J. Perconti is a highly-acclaimed Illinois attorney and co-founder of Levin & Perconti, and a lifelong member of the Justinian Society of Lawyers.
 For over 25 years, he has devoted his practice to advocating for people and families in personal injury, elder abuse, and wrongful death cases.
 In 1992, he merged his practice with Steven Levin.
 Now the firm employs over twenty lawyers and has obtained over $650 million in verdicts and settlements for their clients.
 John attended the University of Illinois Champaign-Urbana for his undergraduate degree and The John Marshall Law School.